Photo via NYBG

 With cleanup efforts underway along the notoriously polluted Canal and a slew of new developments rising, Gowanus is undoubtedly one of the top neighborhoods to watch.
 But we can’t talk about its future without also looking back at its history.
 On October 28th, the Municipal Art Society is hosting a walking tour of Gowanus led by architectural historian Matt Postal that will explore the area’s past as an industrial shipping center and its transformation into a trendy, artistic enclave.
 Not only will the two-hour tour take you to the city’s oldest concrete structure and oldest retractile bridge, but it’ll make stops at the new residential and commercial spaces.
 Interested in attending for free?
-MAS is giving away two tickets to “Gowanus Grows in Brooklyn.”
+MAS is giving away two tickets to “Gowanus Grows in Brooklyn,” but today is the last day to enter!

 Joining in on Hudson Square’s residential rebirth is 570 Broome, a debonair new condo development to bring 54 one- to three-bedroom residences to the insatiable downtown market.
 Priced from $1.35M, the spreads are refined by the legendary firm of Skidmore Owings and Merrill and will offer open views of the surrounding neighborhood, with high-floor spreads showcasing panoramas of the Manhattan skyline and Hudson River.
 Per the attorney general’s office, the team anticipates a sellout of $149.2 million.